 In rare cases, punitive damages may also be available if the court determines the defendant’s wrongful actions were particularly egregious.
 These damages do not specifically provide compensation for the injured person’s loss, but rather are intended to punish the at-fault party and deter similar conduct in the future.

 Most trucks are commercial vehicles, which can complicate civil cases following an accident.
-In addition, trucks are also subject to additional laws and regulations at the federal, state, and local level, adding yet another layer of complexity to truck accident cases in Lincoln.
+In addition, trucks are also subject to additional laws and regulations at the federal, state, and local level, adding yet another layer of complexity to truck crash cases in Lincoln.

 Additionally, the owner of the truck may be liable for the condition of his or her vehicle or for working requirements imposed on the driver.
 If an outside company is responsible for maintenance of a truck, that company may also be held liable if faulty maintenance work contributed to causing the accident.
-A truck accident lawyer in Lincoln can help an individual plaintiff identify liable parties in his or her case and demand damages or file suit accordingly.
+A truck wreck lawyer in Lincoln can help an individual plaintiff identify liable parties in his or her case and demand damages or file suit accordingly.

 Nebraska state law limits the amount of time an injured person has to file a lawsuit seeking compensation after a truck accident.
 This is referred to as the statute of limitations, and it is set forth in Nebraska Revised Statutes §25-207(3).
 In most cases, plaintiffs must file their lawsuit within four years of the date of their accident, but it wise to take action well before this deadline approaches.
-An experienced lawyer could help one with filing a claim within the statute of limitations.
+An experienced lawyer can help one with filing a claim within the statute of limitations.

 Talk to a Lincoln Truck Accident Attorney as Soon as Possible

-To recover compensation for injuries suffered in a truck accident, it is necessary to demonstrate that the negligence or deliberate wrongdoing of one or more other parties that caused the accident.
+To recover compensation for injuries suffered in a tractor-trailer collision, it is necessary to demonstrate that the negligence or deliberate wrongdoing of one or more other parties that caused the accident.
 It is important to contact an attorney as soon as possible following an accident, as time-sensitive evidence may be needed.
 Records of trucking companies, video footage, and other records may be erased, and other evidence becomes less reliable with the passage of time.

 The moment you retain one, an accomplished Lincoln truck accident lawyer can begin collecting evidence to build the strongest possible case on your behalf.
-Call today to get started on your case and maximize your chances of a successful result.
+Call Berry Law today to get started on your case and maximize your chances of a successful result.